 I am being told by my solicitor that restrictive coveneant insurance is required on my purchase.
 What is the typical level of cover needed for conveyancing in Swinton?

 The right level of restrictive coveneant indemnity insurance depends on who your lender is.
 It would differ for example between Birmingham Midshires and Barnsley Building Society.
 Conveyancing solicitors as opposed to members of the public take out such policies.

 Is there a list of Leeds Building Society panel conveyancers in Swinton on the Council of Mortgage Lender’s Website?

 No. There is no such tool on the CML or Building Society Association sites.
 A small selection of banks make their panel listings visible over the internet.
 Where you are in need of a Swinton solicitor on the Leeds Building Society please make the most of our facility.

-I am selling my flat.
-I had a double glazing fitted in November 2008, but did not receive a FENSA certificate or Building Regulation Certificate.
-My buyer's mortgage company, Bank of Ireland are being difficult.
-The Swinton solicitor who is on the Bank of Ireland conveyancing panel is happy to accept ‘lack of building regulation’ insurance but Bank of Ireland are insisting on a building regulation certificate.
-Why do Bank of Ireland have a conveyancing panel if they don't accept advice from them?
+I am selling my apartment.
+I had a double glazing fitted in November 2007, but did not receive a FENSA certificate or Building Regulation Certificate.
+My purchaser’s lender, TSB are being a right pain.
+The Swinton solicitor who is on the TSB conveyancing panel is recommending indemnity insurance as a solution but TSB are requiring a building regulation certificate.
+Why do TSB have a conveyancing panel if they don't accept advice from them?

-It is probably the case that Bank of Ireland have referred the matter to their valuer.
-The reason why Bank of Ireland may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
+It is probably the case that TSB have referred the matter to their valuer.
+The reason why TSB may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.